sanjeet7271/JavaLearning/SET_Collection_README.md

     ii) HashSet(int initialCapacity) : user can define their own size, but the default loadFactor remains 0.75 iii) HashSet(int initialCapacity, float loadFactor)
     iv) HashSet(Collection)

+## Internal working of Set/HashSet in Java
+    we create a HashSet, it internally creates a HashMap and if we insert an element into this HashSet using add() method, it actually call put() method on internally created HashMap object with element you have specified as it’s key and constant Object called “PRESENT” as it’s value.
+    So we can say that a Set achieves uniqueness internally through HashMap